Emily Bear: 2010 to 2012: Carnegie Hall debut and festival performances

 In 2010, Bear made her Carnegie Hall debut at the age of 9, playing her own piece for orchestra and chorus, "Peace: We Are the Future".
 The same year, she performed on the television show Dancing with the Stars.

 In 2011, at the 3rd PTTOW!
 Youth Media and Innovation Summit in California addressed by the Dalai Lama, Bear performed her song "Diversity", which she had written in honor of the Dalai Lama.
-The same year, she began working with Quincy Jones.
+The same year, she began working with Quincy Jones, who became her mentor and manager.
 He presented Bear at the 45th Montreux Jazz Festival in Switzerland and the Festival Castell at the Peralada Castle in Spain, where she performed her original song, "Peralada", and a trio with Esperanza Spalding and Andrea Motis.
 Later in 2011, she appeared with him at the Hollywood Bowl, where she played a medley of her own arrangement, "Bumble Boogie" and accompanied "Miss Celie's Blues", from The Color Purple, sung by Gloria Estefan, Patti Austin, Siedah Garrett and Nikki Yanofsky.
 Jones stated: "I am at once astounded and inspired by the enormous talent that Emily embodies [with] the ability to seamlessly move from Classical to Jazz and Be-bop."
 Bear returned to Carnegie Hall at the end of the year.

 In 2012, she performed as a guest in Zurich, Switzerland, on the "Art on Ice" skating arena tour before an audience of 15,000.
 She also performed at the Life Ball 2012 gala in Vienna, Austria, to benefit the charity AIDS Life.
 Later in 2012, she played the first movement of the Schumann piano concerto in A minor with the Santa Fe Concert Association.
 At this concert, the orchestra also debuted her composition "Santa Fe" and performed her arrangement of "Satin Doll".
 She returned to perform with the same orchestra two years later.